Why Choose The Bahamas as an Offshore Tax Haven

 Background Information about The Bahamas

-The Bahamas, once a British Crown colony, is now an independent nation and a constitutional parliamentary democracy within the Commonwealth realm.
-Political parties first began to form in the years following the Second World War.
+The Bahamas, once a British Crown colony, is now an independent nation and a constitutional parliamentary democracy within the Commonwealth.
 In 1964 the British Parliament authorized internal self-government in the islands.
 Nine years later the country achieved full independence.

 The Chief of State is the Queen of England who appoints a Governor General as her representative to the country.
-A Prime Minister serves as the head of government.
-The Prime Minister, while appointed by the Governor General , is usually the leader of the majority party in the Parliament or the leader of the governing coalition.
+The Prime Minister serves as the head of government.
+The Prime Minister, while appointed by the Governor General is usually the leader of the majority party or of the governing coalition in the Parliament.
+Cabinet members are appointed by the Governor General on the Prime Minister’s recommendation.

-The members of the prime minister's Cabinet are appointed by the Governor General on the prime minister’s recommendation.
-The bicameral Parliament consists of 16 Senate seats and 38 seats in the House of Assembly.
+The bicameral Parliament consists of 16 Senate seats and 38 House of Assembly seats.
 Senators are appointed, while members of the House of Assembly are elected by direct popular vote.
 All members of the Parliament serve 5-year terms.
-The highest court in The Bahamas is The Bahamas Court of Appeal which consists of a court president and five justices.
+The highest court in The Bahamas is The Bahamas Court of Appeal, which consists of a court president and five justices.

-During the first half of the 20th century Bahamian politics was dominated by the white residents of the island, predominately wealthy merchants.
-The first two political parties were the Progressive Liberal Party (PLP) and the United Bahamian Party UBP), with the former representing the disfranchised black majority of the population and the latter representing the wealthy merchant class.
+During the first half of the 20th century Bahamian politics was dominated by the white residents of the island who were predominately wealthy merchants.
+The first two political parties were the Progressive Liberal Party (PLP) and the United Bahamian Party (UBP), with the former representing the disfranchised black majority of the population and the latter representing the wealthy merchant class.
 A third political party, the Free National Movement (FNM), came into being in the 1970s and for a time held the majority of the seats in the Parliament.
-The two major political parties at present are the PLP and the FNM.

 Economy and Infrastructure

-The Bahamas is one of the wealthiest Caribbean countries, and it terms of per capita GNP is only behind the United States and Canada as the wealthiest in the New World.
+The Bahamas is one of the wealthiest Caribbean countries and it terms of per capita GNP it is just behind the United States and Canada.
 In 2013 the GDP was US$11.4 billion, while the per capita GDP was estimated at US$32,000.
 The Bahamian dollar is kept on a par with the United States dollar by the government and has been for several decades.
 The US dollar is a widely accepted currency in The Bahamas.

 The economy of the country is largely based on tourism and tourist-driven housing and construction (60%) and offshore banking (36%).
-In the past, offshore banking was an even greater contributor to the economy but stricter financial regulations drove many businesses away, many of whom had regarded the Bahamas as a place to do offshore business for the purpose of tax evasion as opposed to tax avoidance.
-Today, the Bahamas is one of the premier jurisdictions for the formation of offshore corporations as its regulations, though much stricter, are nevertheless generous as the government actively seeks Bahamas offshore investors.
+In the past, offshore banking was an even greater contributor to the economy, but since 2001 more stringent financial regulations drove many businesses away, many of whom sought out Bahamian offshore accounts for the purpose of tax evasion rather than to tax avoidance.
+Today, the Bahamas is one of the premier jurisdictions for the formation of offshore corporations as its regulations, though much stricter, are nevertheless generous as the government is still cooperative and has actively sought to encourage offshore investors.

 The primary import partners of the country are the United States, India, Singapore and South Korea.
-The main import commodities are machinery and transportation equipment, chemicals, mineral fuels and food.
-Its principal export partners are South Korea, the United States, the Dominican Republic and Ecuador with the principal export commodities being mineral products, animal products, food, live animals and rum.
+The main import commodities are machinery and transportation equipment, chemicals, mineral fuels and foodstuffs.
+Its principal export partners are South Korea, the United States, the Dominican Republic and Ecuador with the principal export commodities being mineral products, animal products, foodstuffs, live animals and rum.